curateteaching/digitalpedagogy/keywords/remix.md

 # Copyright + Culture

 ![screenshot](images/remix-middleton-copyrightculture.png)
-* Syllabus
+* Artifact Type: Syllabus
 * Source URL: https://oxycopyrightandculture.wordpress.com/syllabus/
 * Artifact Permissions: permission of author, Creative Commons: Attribution Non-Commercial License
 * Copy of the Artifact:
 * Creator: Suzanne Scott, University of Texas at Austin

 Suzanne Scott’s 2012 course *Copyright + Culture* foregrounds the fundamental conflicts between intellectual property and cultural production/participation—-the very positions that condition the creation and circulation of remix.
 The course goals articulate the ways that students can engage these larger questions in sophisticated ways: through practice, collaboration, and critical engagement with the history and philosophy of art and authorship, and case studies in fair use, fandom, and transformative works.
 Designed for first year students, *Copyright + Culture* also features a set of assignments (including a collaborative remix video project) that invites students to hone their argumentation skills across a variety of platforms.
-For more information about Scott’s video essay assignment and its careful navigation of fair use and copyright claims, see her essay [http://www.teachingmedia.org/teaching-transformativitytransformative-teaching-fair-use-and-the-video-essay](*Teaching Transformativity/Transformative Teaching: Fair Use and the Video Essay*), which is also included in the [https://digitalpedagogy.commons.mla.org/keywords/multimodal/](*Multimodal*) keyword entry.
+For more information about Scott’s video essay assignment and its careful navigation of fair use and copyright claims, see her essay [*Teaching Transformativity/Transformative Teaching: Fair Use and the Video Essay*](http://www.teachingmedia.org/teaching-transformativitytransformative-teaching-fair-use-and-the-video-essay), which is also included in the [*Multimodal*](https://digitalpedagogy.commons.mla.org/keywords/multimodal/) keyword entry.

 # Code of Best Practices in Fair Use for Online Video

 ![screenshot](images/remix-middleton-codebestpractices.png)
-* Resource guide
+* Artifact Type: Resource guide
 * Source URL: http://cmsimpact.org/code/code-best-practices-fair-use-online-video/
 * Artifact Permissions: pending
 * Copy of the Artifact:
 * Creator: The Program on Information Justice and Intellectual Property and The Center for Media and Social Impact, American University

 Originally published in 2008, the CMSI report and resources provide a thorough-yet-readable guide to delineate fair use practices from copyright violations.
 Structured with reference to the six allowable contexts for fair use, the guide elucidates each of these principles, and also describes the limitations of each.
-To help students apply these principles, the [http://cmsimpact.org/resource/fair-use-scenarios/](“Fair Use Scenarios”), located in CMSI’s “teaching tools” tab, serve as concrete writing or discussion prompts.
+To help students apply these principles, the [“Fair Use Scenarios”](http://cmsimpact.org/resource/fair-use-scenarios/), located in CMSI’s “teaching tools” tab, serve as concrete writing or discussion prompts.
 Over and above the “Code of Best Practices” material, the CMSI website features materials like the excellent introduction to copyright, “Recut, Reframe, Recycle,” a study of fair use practices in transformative works, and a list of linked examples that adhere to these practices—all of which can be assigned as course content.
 While the resources here are predominantly applicable to video, they offer a philosophical framework with which to assess the use of audio and textual materials as well.

 # hitRECord

 ![screenshot](images/remix-middleton-hitrecord.png)
-* Collaborative project
+* Artifact Type: Collaborative project
 * Source URL: https://www.hitrecord.org/
 * Artifact Permissions: public website
 * Copy of the Artifact:
 * Creator: Joseph Gordon-Levitt

 HitRECord is an online open community that encourages participants to contribute their compositions for others to combine, modify, and remix.
-Their contributions also can be incorporated into the site’s own collaborative projects (e.g., [https://www.hitrecord.org/records/1904767/albums?startTime=52](“The In-Between Moments”)).
+Their contributions also can be incorporated into the site’s own collaborative projects (e.g., [“The In-Between Moments”](https://www.hitrecord.org/records/1904767/albums?startTime=52)).
 As a pedagogical resource, HitRECord can be used for its list of “creative challenges,” sorted by genre (writing, cinematography, animation, etc.), which functions as a de facto assignment bank for instructors to adopt as individual and collaborative class projects.
 A more daring use of the site would capitalize on it as a platform through which one can mentor students undertaking the messy process of “remix in the wild”— the navigation of participatory culture outside the boundaries of the classroom.
 To contribute to HitRECord requires students to understand its working assumptions about authorship and ownership, fair use, and collaboration, and to align it with their own.
 As an independent study or capstone, engagement in the HitRECord community offers advanced students an object lesson in the friction between the pragmatics and ideals of participatory culture.